Re-Elect Robert Mielke for Wausau Mayor

 Facilitated development of a new water plant and major upgrades to our aging wastewater treatment plant.

 Addresses critical deficiencies in city facilities to ensure long life and maintenance of public buildings and assets.

-Addressed critical understaffing needs in multiple departments‚ including Police‚ Fire‚ and DPW.
+Addressed critical understaffing needs in multiple departments‚ including Police‚ Fire‚ and Department of Public Works.

 Hosts Coffee with the Mayor sessions locally to engage directly with residents and hear their opinions.

 Engages with common council in goal setting and planning workshops annually to ensure both levels of leadership are working together toward defined goals and to monitor progress.

 Began and continues to offer an annual State of the City report that was never done prior to 2016.